eisuke119/Research-Project/weekly_meetings/README.md

       * In DNABERT-S they are simply discarded.
       * Assign unclassified contigs to nearest species centroid
       * Other assignment rules?
    3. Examine predictions and their embeddings across models.
-Good clusters should have a high within-similarity and low between similarity.
-We want a metric that can be given to each contig, so we can make a histogram of each this metric and compare across models.
+Good clusters should have a high inter-similarity and low intra-similarity.
+We want a metric that can be given to each contig, so we can make a histogram of the values and compare across models.
 Some suggestions:
       *  For each contig, calculate similarity with all species centroids to get matrix of (N, num_centroids).
 Treat these similarities as a probability distribution by applying softmax to each contig, then calculate entropy or get the argmax of these probabilities.
-Rationale: Good embeddings should have high entropy, or should have high argmax.
+Rationale: Good embeddings should have low entropy, or should have high argmax.
       *  These metrics may not be so good, and we want to know if you have some ideas.
-   4. Plot histogram of similaries used for calculating threshold for each model.
+   4. Plot histogram of similarities used for calculating the threshold for each model.
-   5. Make a outer for-loop with percentiles in the threshold.
+   5. Make an outer loop going through the threshold percentile values and:
       * See whether results are robust to changes in the percentile.
       * Are more species/contigs classified?
    6. Use other distance functions instead of np.dot on l2-normalised embeddings.